 © 2010 Carnegie Endowment for International Peace.
-All rights reserved. into memoral presental and a second
+All rights reserved.

-The Carnegie Endowment for International Peace is a private. nonprofit organization dedicated to advancing cooperation between nations and promoting active international engagement by the United States.
+The Carnegie Endowment for International Peace is a private, nonprofit organization dedicated to advancing cooperation between nations and promoting active international engagement by the United States.
 Founded in 1910, its work is nonpartisan and dedicated to achieving practical results.
-The Endowment currently pioneering the first global think tank-has operations in China, the Middle East, Russia, Europe, and the United States.
+The Endowmentcurrently pioneering the first global think tank-has operations in China, the Middle East, Russia, Europe, and the United States.
 These five locations include the two centers of world governance and the three places whose political evolution and international policies will most determine the near-term possibilities for international peace and economic advance.